Ellie Lust: Career

-She presented three seasons of the television show Ellie op Patrouille in which she followed police forces in various countries.
+Lust presented three seasons of the television show Ellie op Patrouille in which she followed police forces in various countries.
 She also presented Ellie in de Handel which focused on illegal trade.
 She also appeared as police officer in the crime television show Opsporing Verzocht.
 In the summer of 2019, she interviewed guests as co-presenter in several episodes of the talk show Zomer met Art presented by Art Rooijakkers.
 In 2019, she also made the documentary Ellie aan de Verkeerde Kant, a documentary about hostile behavior against LGBT people and she reported the Pride Amsterdam live on television.

-In 2016, she participated in the popular television show Wie is de Mol?.
+In 2016, Lust participated in the popular television show Wie is de Mol?.
 Both in later seasons of the show and in several appearances outside this show, she has become known for introducing the word etherdiscipline, which expresses the importance of clear communication when using walkie-talkies (which are regularly used in Wie is de Mol?).
 It has since also been used to refer to clear communication in general.
 In 2020, she appeared in a special anniversary edition of the show, called Wie is de Mol?
 Renaissance, which featured only contestants of previous seasons.

-In 2021, she presented the television show Opgelicht?
+In 2021, Lust presented the television show Opgelicht?
 Hulp Online met Ellie Lust in which she looked at online fraud.
 She also appears in the television show 112 Vandaag which looks at interesting calls to the emergency phone number 112.

-She appears in the film BOEIEN! directed by Bob Wilbers.
+Lust appears in the film BOEIEN! directed by Bob Wilbers.
+In 2024, she won the Groot Dictee der Nederlandse Taal in the category Dutch celebrities.
+In 2025, she presents the television show Opgelicht in de Liefde about romance scams.
+She also appeared in an episode of the 2025 anniversary season of the television show Wie is de Mol?.

-She also appeared in several episodes of the late night talk shows Laat op één, Pauw and Jinek.
+She appeared in several episodes of the late night talk shows Laat op één, Pauw and Jinek.